Anselmo Lorenzo: Role in the anarchist revival

 Following the collapse of the Spanish Empire after its defeat in the Spanish–American War, anarchism in Spain experienced a revival, with the Generation of '98 introducing the tendency of individualist anarchism to the movement.
 Lorenzo, along with Ricardo Mella and Josep Prat, considered the individualist tendency to be an illegitimate interpretation of anarchism.
 In a challenge to this new tendency, Lorenzo and Prat sought to formulate a "workable strategy for direct action".
 Together they synthesised anarchist philosophy with revolutionary syndicalist practice, establishing the tendency of anarcho-syndicalism in Spain.
-Lorenzo's anarcho-syndicalism had a notable utopian tendency, which held that it was not only possible but desirable to establish an anarchist society.

 In September 1901, Ferrer established the Barcelona Modern School, where he employed Lorenzo as a translator.
 Together with Ferrer, Lorenzo edited the anarcho-syndicalist newspaper La Huelga General from 1901 to 1902.
 He also wrote and published his memoir, El Proletariado Militante, between 1901 and 1903.
 The Modern School was shut down in the wake of the Morral affair in 1906, when Mateu Morral attempted to assassinate the Spanish royal family; Morral had previously denounced Ferrer and Lorenzo for opposing assassination attempts.

 In July 1909, Lorenzo witnessed the Tragic Week uprising in Barcelona.
 In a letter to Fernando Tarrida del Mármol, he described it as a spontaneous social revolution organised by the working class, and said no political faction had instigated it.
 The uprising was suppressed and many leading anarchists, including Francesc Ferrer, who had no direct involvement in the uprising, were imprisoned and executed.
 Over the subsequent year, Lorenzo issued calls for anarchists to participate in the labour movement in the anarchist communist newspaper Tierra y Libertad.
 This process culminated in October 1910, with the establishment of a new anarchist trade union federation: the National Confederation of Labour (CNT).
 Over the next four years, the organisation Lorenzo had helped found grew to count almost 15,000 members.

 Following the outbreak of World War I, a number of leading anarchists, including Peter Kropotkin, expressed support for the Allied powers.
 According to Manuel Buenacasa, this defection hastened the decline of Lorenzo's ailing health.
 Anselmo Lorenzo died on 30 November 1914.